Apply to get hands on experience from The Asheville Police Department Explorer Post (#57) This is designed for applicants age 14 to 20.

 Learn about services available to support those who are recovering from emotional or physical injuries that occurred as a result of a crime or traumatic incident.

-In the case of a disaster, fire, or a burglary, having a home inventory is essential to insurance claims or property recovery efforts.
+Learn how having a home inventory is essential to insurance claims or property recovery efforts in case of a disaster, fire, or a burglary.

 Resources and information to help you prepare for an emergency.